This is the second part of an ongoing, occasional series looking back over the past 20 years or so of UK efforts to move government online.

 In the meantime, and as I described in my piece for the Register “Can the UK have its identity strategy back, Mr President?” in 2009, the USA adapted the earlier UK federated identification and authorisation model.
 In turn, the UK has been actively revisiting the desire to move back to a federated identity model as originally foreseen in the late 1990s and away from the dependency on the much-criticised and user unfriendly User ID and password system of the Government Gateway.
 The Government Digital Service (GDS) has usefully summarised current work on implementing a new federated identity service in their recent blog post “What is identity assurance?”

 The middle tier is now in its twilight years, with the Government Gateway due to be terminated around 2016.
-Given the many changes in technology since the late 1990s, together with the implementation of more up-to-date technology practices within government on the back of the work of GDS, many elements of the overall design of online public services are currently in motion.
+Given the many changes in technology since the late 1990s, together with the implementation of more up-to-date technology practices within government on the back of the work of GDS, many elements of the overall design of online public services are currently in motion to update the UK’s digital public infrastructure.
 They will doubtless build upon the recent work to embed open standards in government, the replatforming of gov.uk, the ID Assurance programme, and the work on the 25 exemplars — all within the guiding framework of the Service Design Manual.

 The work of Simon Wardley, and his Wardley maps, are of pragmatic significance in the current debate about how “special” or “unique” government is in its user and technical needs, and how they can best be met.
 As Simon points out, “… the maps cover activities, practices and data and aren’t limited to a specific field such as technology.
 They can be used to identify common services, differences, areas of efficiency, potential strategic gameplay, solve communication issues and … a long list.”
 Even in a complex area such as taxation or welfare, breaking down the needs and the potential means of meeting them quickly reveals that a wide range of both utility and product elements can help meet those needs, with only a small core — such as the nature of the rules of calculations to be conducted — being the unique, one-off elements required in the realisation of UK-specific policy.